edgedb/edgedb/docs/guides/tutorials/fastapi_gelai_searchbot.rst

 ... and test out LLM-generated solution to see if it works:

 .. code-block:: bash
-    # test search
+    $ python3 app/web.py

-Seems good, so now it's time to reflect the new capabilities in our web app:
+Now it's time to reflect the new capabilities in our web app:

 .. code-block:: python
     # more code...